Sarlat: The capital of Périgord noir

 -The feast of truffles and foie gras at the end of January

--The days of the terroir to the ascent
+-The days of the land to the Ascension

--the festival of open-air theatre games from mid July to early August
+-the festival of outdoor Theatre games from mid July to early August

 -The Christmas Market